Fiona Jones: Political career

 After complaints by the Liberal Democrats, the police launched an investigation into her spending at the 1997 election campaign.
-Although submitting election expenses within the permitted maximum, she was charged with her agent Des Whicher with having fraudulently omitted to declare spending which would have taken her well over it.
-Although most of the charges collapsed and were withdrawn by the trial Judge, a dispute over whether the rent for a campaign office used also as party headquarters was left to the Jury.
+Although submitting election expenses within the permitted maximum, she was charged (alongside her agent Des Whicher) with having fraudulently omitted to declare spending which would have taken her well over it.
+Although most of the charges collapsed and were withdrawn by the trial judge, a dispute over the rent for a campaign office used also as party headquarters was left to the jury.
 The two were convicted on 19 March 1999 of "corrupt practices", under section 82(6) of the Representation of the People Act 1983 and she was sentenced to 100 hours' community service.
 Prominent members of the local Labour Party gave evidence against her, and much was made at the time of her rivals for the Labour Party candidacy.
 At the selection meeting of the Newark Branch Labour Party, the local candidate came in a poor fourth, and withdrew from the contest at that stage.
-The runner up, Nick Palmer went on to win the Labour Party candidacy for the Broxtowe constituency.
+The runner-up, Nick Palmer, went on to win the Labour Party candidacy for the Broxtowe constituency.
 As a result of the conviction, Jones was disqualified from the House of Commons.

 However, the Court of Appeal quashed the convictions on 15 April 1999.

-The Divisional Court of the Queen's Bench Division held that the effect of the quashing of the conviction was that the disqualification was revoked with no need for a by-election, and she resumed her seat on 29 April.
+A divisional court of the Queen's Bench Division held that the effect of the quashing of the conviction was that the disqualification was revoked with no need for a by-election, and she resumed her seat on 29 April.

-She contested her seat in the 2001 general election, but lost to the Conservative candidate Patrick Mercer.
-In the 12 months before the 2001 general election, the local newspaper, The Newark Advertiser restricted reporting of her routine activities after she unsuccessfully demanded that every report concerning her should be submitted for her approval before publication; the newspaper lifted the restriction during the campaign.
+She contested her seat at the 2001 general election, but lost to the Conservative candidate Patrick Mercer.
+In the twelve months before the 2001 election, the local newspaper, the Newark Advertiser, restricted reporting of her routine activities after she unsuccessfully demanded that every report concerning her should be submitted for her approval before publication; the newspaper lifted the restriction during the campaign.